freenas/freenas-docs/userguide/sharing.rst

    task that was configured to take snapshots of the :file:`/mnt/volume1/user2` dataset.

 #.
-Verify that the CIFS service is set to :guilabel:`ON` in
+Verify that the SMB service is set to :guilabel:`ON` in
    :menuselection:`Services --> Control Services`.

 :numref:`Figure %s <view_shadow_explorer_fig>`